architector1324/project-demiurg/README.md

 *   All answers strictly comply with the **internal logic and narrative constraints of the world**.
 *   This feature embodies SRGE’s core philosophy: **reality as a self-consistent semantic structure**, not a storytelling sandbox.

-### Semantic Unveiling (Deepening)
+### Semantic Revelation (Deepening)

-The `--deep` command is the mechanism for **unveiling the intrinsic, granular layers** of an already generated reality.
-It embodies the principle of **'Reality as Observation'** – where the world's details exist in a state of potentiality and *materialize* upon targeted focus.
-This is not arbitrary generation, but the **semantic unfolding** of inherent complexity, derived logically from the parent entity and the overarching world's laws.
+The `--deep` command is a mechanism for **revealing the inherent, granular layers** of an already generated reality.
+It embodies the principle of **"Reality as Observation"** – where the details of a world exist in a state of potentiality and **materialize** upon focused intent.
+This is not arbitrary generation, but a **semantic unfolding** of inherent complexity, logically derived from the parent entity and the overarching laws of the world.

+When invoking `--deep`, the user specifies a concept or entity (e.g., "Water Droplet", "Woman at a table") for deepening.
+The system (the LLM guided by the system prompt) **intelligently interprets** the user's query, **dynamically materializing a new, more granular entity** (or deepening into an existing one, if the query relates to it).
+This materialized entity (or the deepened version of an existing one) is added to the world's JSON structure as a new nested `"manifestation"` object.

-When invoked, `--deep` targets a specific `primary_constituent` within your world's JSON (e.g., "Stone", "Sand", "Water Droplet").
-It then enriches this constituent by adding a new, nested `"manifestation"` object.
-This `manifestation` adheres to the same **five-dimensional SRGE ontology** (`essence`, `primary_constituents`, `governing_framework`, `driving_forces_and_potential`, `foundational_state`), but at a *more granular, micro-level*.
+This `"manifestation"` itself adheres to the same **five-dimensional SRGE ontology** (`essence`, `primary_constituents`, `governing_framework`, `driving_forces_and_potential`, `foundational_state`), but at a *more granular, micro-level*.
+The user's requested concept (e.g., "woman at a table") becomes one of the `primary_constituents` within this new, detailed level of reality.

-**Key Characteristics:**
+**Key Features:**

-*   **Hierarchical Consistency:** All elements within the `manifestation` (its internal constituents, laws, forces) are direct, more specific **consequences, mechanisms, or finer-grained expressions** of the parent entity’s description and the parent world’s governing framework.
+*   **Hierarchical Consistency:** All elements within the `manifestation` (its internal constituents, laws, forces) are direct, more specific **consequences, mechanisms, or more detailed manifestations** of the parent entity's description and the parent world's governing structure.
+*   **Semantic Mapping and Dynamic Materialization:** The LLM does not require an exact name match.
+It **interprets** the user's query in the context of the existing ontology.
+If the requested entity is deeply nested, the model **recursively unfolds the entire chain of detailing**, creating the necessary intermediate `manifestation` levels.
+    *   Example: If the user requests `--deep 'woman at a table in a restaurant'` when the world is described down to "New York City", the model will unfold the chain: `City -> District -> Building -> Restaurant -> Table -> Woman`, adding new `manifestation` objects at each level.
-*   **Focus-Driven Detail:** For large entities, it intelligently focuses on the most relevant sub-components while aggregating the vast majority of other parts into a single representative constituent (e.g., `"Remaining [Entity Name] Components"`), preventing unnecessary data proliferation.
+*   **Focus-Oriented Detailing:** For larger entities, the command intelligently focuses on the most relevant sub-components, aggregating the vast majority of other parts into a single representative entity (e.g., `"Other [Entity Name] Components"`), preventing excessive data proliferation.
-*   **Intrinsic & Objective:** Consistent with SRGE's core philosophy, the output is entirely devoid of external observer framing, describing the world purely from within itself.
+*   **Internal and Objective:** In line with SRGE's core philosophy, the output is entirely devoid of an external observational frame, describing the world purely from within itself.

-The command returns the **complete, modified JSON of the world**, with the selected constituent updated to include its new, deeper manifestation.
+The command returns the **complete, modified world JSON**, where the selected constituent element is updated or created with its new, deeper manifestation.
 This allows for recursive exploration, building an increasingly detailed ontological map of your fictional reality.

 > Example:
 > `python reality-gen.py --model qwen3 --deep 'Sand' --input world.json`